 Grooming & Maintenance

-They may be left to grow to their full height and width, or pinch them back to promote more compact and bushy growth.
+Persian shields need very little care and grooming.
+They may be left to grow to their full height and width, or you can pinch stems back to promote more compact growth and bushiness.

 You may also like these plants from the family Acanthaceae: